kurtosis-tech/kurtosis/core/TUTORIAL.md

 }
 ```

-And with this last bit, we're ready to run our test suite!
-Compiling and running our main function will run the `ThreeNodeNetworkTest1` test, which will launch our controller image, which will initialize a network of three `MyService` nodes and pass the `ThreeNodeNetwork` wrapper to our test where our test-specific logic will get run.
-After the test returns or times out, the controller will tear down the network and return an exit code to our initializer, which will in turn report it to CI.
+Our test suite is now ready to go!
+Compiling and running our main function will:

+1. Run the `ThreeNodeNetworkTest1` test, which will
+1. Launch our controller image, which will
+1. Initialize a network of three `MyService` nodes and
+1. Pass the `ThreeNodeNetwork` wrapper to our test where
+1. Our test-specific logic will get run

+After the test returns or times out, the controller will:
+1. Tear down the network and
+1. Return an exit code to our initializer, which will
+1. Exit with the correct exit to signal the results to CI

 We now have a basic E2E testing suite using Kurtosis!

 ## Final Notes
 The example above is intended to give you a basic understanding of the moving parts in Kurtosis.
 Some features that Kurtosis includes which weren't covered here:
 * Adding & removing services dynamically from the network during a test
 * Passing custom values from the initializer CLI, to the test suite, down to the individual tests (e.g. if `MyServiceParam1` that had been parameterized in the test suite, rather than hardcoded to `some-value`)

+For a more detailed example, take a look at [the first Kurtosis implementation for Ava labs](https://github.com/kurtosis-tech/ava-e2e-tests).